-Everywhere you look there are signs of doom for Canadian Manufacturing.
-The unemployment rate, companies moving or going out of business seems to be a common theme.
-However, we have is an increase in manufacturing output.
+Everywhere you look, there are signs of doom for Canadian Manufacturing.
+The unemployment rate and companies moving or going out of business seem to be common themes.
+However, we have an increase in manufacturing output.

 How are manufacturing jobs disappearing and output increasing?

 Investment in the business

 Take a look around.
 Businesses that are investing in themselves will have staying power.
-Those that do not are going to be left behind, wither and die.
+Those who do not will be left behind, wither and die.

 How is your company doing?

 We often hear that people are the greatest asset of the business.
 What is the game plan?
-When asked to see or inquire about how they are advancing their employees; you get blank faces.
+You get blank faces when asked to see or inquire about how they are advancing their employees.
 A constant learning environment must be established.